-They continued to live there during the 1897-1898 winter season, but moved soon thereafter.
-In June of 1899, Eliza Young remarried, to John Hasbrouck Scoville, a banker and broker.
+They continued to live at 484 Beacon during the 1897-1898 winter season, but moved thereafter.
+In June of 1899, Lila (Sutton) Young remarried to her second cousin, John Hasbrouck Scoville, a banker and broker.
 Her grandfather, John L. Hasbrouck, was the brother of his grandmother, Elizabeth M. (Hasbrouck) Scoville, the wife of John Frederick Scoville.
 By 1900, John and Lila Scoville were living in New York City and Mary Sutton was living in Cambridge.
 Lila (Sutton) Young Scoville continued to own 484 Beacon and lease it to others.

-During 1898-1899 winter season, it was the home of William Jones Ladd and his wife, Anna Russell (Watson) Ladd.
+During 1898-1899 winter season, 484 Beacon was the home of William Jones Ladd and his wife, Anna Russell (Watson) Ladd.
 William Ladd was a civil and mining engineer.
 Their primary residence was in Milton.

 484 Beacon was not listed in the 1900 Blue Book.

 By 1900-1901 winter season, it was the home of Miss Ellen Maria Chandler.
 She previously had lived at 346 Beacon.
 She also maintained a home, Cleaveland House, in Brunswick, Maine.
 She continued to live at 484 Beacon until her death in April of 1908.

 By 1909, 484 Beacon was the home of Dr. Francis P. Emerson and his wife, Rena P. (Colby) Emerson.
 They previously had lived at 1075 Boylston.

 Francis Emerson was an ear, nose, and throat specialist.
 He also maintained his medical office at the house, along with Dr. Charles R. C. Borden, who lived in Brookline.
 Francis and Rena Emerson continued to live there during the 1912-1913 season, after which they moved to Brookline.